 12:15 Thu 6.02.2020

-A new research ecosystem has been set up in Finland in which the country’s leading research organisations, together with the Finnish Red Cross Blood Service, Orion Pharma and nanotechnology SMEs, are joining forces to develop new types of nanobiotechnological solutions for the treatment and early diagnostics of severe progressive diseases.
+A new research ecosystem has been set up in Finland in which the country’s leading research organizations, together with the Finnish Red Cross Blood Service, Orion Pharma, and nanotechnology SMEs, are joining forces to develop new types of nanobiotechnological solutions for the treatment and early diagnostics of severe progressive diseases.

 Extracellular vesicles (EV) are nano-sized particles, which, according to current understanding, are produced by all cells.
 Extracellular vesicles allow cells to carry molecules when cells communicate with each other.
 The physiological and pathologic role of extracellular vesicles is currently undergoing very active research.

-“Extracellular vesicles provide an interesting opportunity for transporting drugs over the blood brain barrier into the central nervous system, on the one hand, and into cancer tissue, on the other hand.
-As part of the EV ecosystem, together with Finnish academic research teams and other companies, we will study extracellular vesicles as potential vehicles of drug delivery and as biomarkers,” says Jyrki Lehtimäki, Senior Manager, Strategic Development, from Orion Pharma’s R&D organisation.
+“Extracellular vesicles provide an interesting opportunity for transporting drugs over the blood-brain barrier into the central nervous system, on the one hand, and into cancer tissue, on the other hand.
+As part of the EV ecosystem, together with Finnish academic research teams and other companies, we will study extracellular vesicles as potential vehicles of drug delivery and as biomarkers,” says Jyrki Lehtimäki, Senior Manager, Strategic Development, from Orion Pharma’s R&D organization.

 Vesicles from donated blood

 The Blood Service processes approximately 200,000 donated whole blood units into a red blood cell and platelet products as well as into plasma, which is used to produce medicinal products for the treatment of immune and coagulation factor deficiencies.

 “We are now going to find out whether extracellular vesicles produced by blood cells have special characteristics that could be used therapeutically in severe diseases,” says Saara Laitinen, R&D Manager at the Blood Service, who leads the project.